TheDahv/dahvsite/posts/code-isnt-the-only-thing-i-cook-up.md

 summary: My adventure in Colombian cooking!
 ---

+#Code isn't the only thing I cook up

+*Tuesday, 5 July 2014*

 Heh, a corny title, but this gets to be my first cooking post!

 Like I mentioned towards the end of my [last post](/side-projects-a-blessing-and-a-distraction), I got to try cooking something from my Colombian heritage.